 This isn't a horror story about modern medicine, and it isn't a feel-good story about alternative medicine.
 It's a straight-up love story about what happens when we stop, breathe, question, listen, and ultimately fall back into our selves again.
 The details may be individual, but the story arc is universal.

-There were probably hundreds of tiny thoughts, experiences, encounters that led up to that moment.
+There were probably hundreds of tiny thoughts, experiences and encounters that led up to that moment.
 And I have come to believe deeply in these small battles, insights, and curiosities.
-We cultivate them every day, and when we place our focus on growing these small moments of our lives, they become a roaring voice in how we perceive, believe, and life in our bodies and the world.
+We cultivate them every day, and when we place our focus on growing these small moments of our lives, they become a roaring voice in how we perceive, believe, and live in our bodies and the world.

 I want to invite you to share in some of the practices that happen in these small moments, that grow our capacity for moments of awakening.